 - Materials can require higher investment

-[Framed shower doors] have aluminum, stainless steel or other material framing its glass panel.
+Framed shower doors have aluminum, stainless steel or other material framing the glass panel or panels.

-- Come in a variety of shower door sizes and shower door types
+- Variety of shower door sizes and shower door types

 - Budget-friendly, durable and easy to install